ramdootp/cisco-kubeflow-starter-pack/apps/networking/ble-localization/onprem/explainer/README.md

-# Explaination for BLERSSI Location Prediction
+# Explanation for BLERSSI Location Prediction

 <!-- vscode-markdown-toc -->
 * [What we're going to build](#Whatweregoingtobuild)